aromig/romigdotdev/blog/oop-primer-part-3.md

 I admit that all of this information can be a lot to take in but hopefully you can imagine how these complex classes can give a program more structure and maintainability.

-In my next article in this series, we'll learn about method & operator overloading as a type of polymorphism.
+In my next article in this series, we'll learn about method overloading as a type of polymorphism.